wacncontent/CustomizeTool/addCommentOutput/articles/search/search-aspnet.md

 ###Hit highlighting

 Applying a style to the instance of the search term in a search result is called hit highlighting.
 In Azure Search, hit highlights are specified in the query, via the highlight search parameter, to which you give a comma-delimited list of fields to scan for matching terms.
 The actual style you apply is up to you.
-The following three code snippets are from the [TryAppService + Azure Search tutorial](search-tryappservice.md).
+The following three code snippets are from the [TryAppService + Azure Search <!-- deleted by customization tutorial](/documentation/articles/search-tryappservice) --><!-- keep by customization: begin --> tutorial](search-tryappservice.md) <!-- keep by customization: end -->.

 First, specify hit highlights as a search parameter and list the fields to check for matching terms.
 Specify the HTML style to use on hit highlight.